lnlp/LMIC-node/README.md

 `platformio.ini` is the project configuration file.
 This file contains all configuration settings like program options, names of libraries and build options.
 It contains below sections:

 - **[platformio]**
-  Contains a list of board-id's ('environment definitions').
+  Contains a list of board names and their corresponding board-id ('environment definitions').
   This is used to select a board (by uncommenting the line with the board-id to be selected).

 - **[common]**